 - 1. Clothing that causes disruption or interferes with school work, creates classroom or school disturbances, or appears to discredit the character of the wearer is prohibited for either males or females.
-Shorts and skirts must extend to the student's mid-thigh; this apparel must pass the "fingertip test."
+Shorts and skirts must cover the wearer adequately.
 Garment must be free of holes above the bottom of the pocket on any pants worn by the student.
 The pocket lining must be out of site and unaltered.
 When these cases are in doubt, the decision of the administrator will prevail.
 Outside garment takes precedence. - 2.
 Advertisements or other types of printing must be considered in good taste on clothing, bags, shoes, notebooks, etc. (This includes alcohol, tobacco, drugs, statements, phrases, wordings, pictures or designs with dual connotations regarding profanity, obscenity, sex, death, etc.) - 3.
-Jeans and shorts must be in good taste and free of holes within the "fingertip test" or reach of the student nor above the interior base of the pocket, as determined by the administration. - 4.
-Tights, exercise pants, yoga pants, spandex pants, or leggings are acceptable if they are worn with a shirt, skirt, or dress that extends to finger-tip length. - 5.
+Jeans and shorts must be in good taste and free of holes. - 4.
+Tights, exercise pants, yoga pants, spandex pants, or leggings are acceptable if they are worn with a shirt, skirt, or dress that provides adequate coverage. - 5.
 Muscle shirts, cut-off shirts (sleeves removed), spaghetti straps, strapless or, bare-midriff (front and back) shirts, see-through clothing alone or in combination are prohibited.
 The straps on a shirt should be wide enough to cover a bra strap. - 6.
-It is expected that apparel be worn as it was intended.

-- 7. Individual teachers may determine dress code policy for different classes for different safety reasons. - 8.
+It is expected that apparel be worn as it was intended. - 7.
+Individual teachers may determine dress code policy for different classes for different safety reasons. - 8.
 Long hair or facial hair should be well groomed in those classes where it could be considered hazardous to the student's welfare. - 9.
 Unusual makeup combinations at any time during the school year without administrator approval (this includes Halloween) are prohibited - 10.
 Administrators must approve the wearing of costumes or face paint at any time during the school day. - 11.
 Accessories (necklaces, bracelets, chains, etc.) depicting alcohol, tobacco, drugs, statements, phrases, wordings, pictures or designs with dual connotations regarding profanity, obscenity, sex, death, marijuana or other controlled substances are prohibited.
 Spiked or studded jewelry or large wallet chains are prohibited.
 The accessories will be confiscated and only returned to parents.
 Items not collected by the last day of school are disposed of by a school representative. - 12.
 Headgear and bandanas are not to be worn during regular school hours unless approved by administration. - 13.
 All students must wear shoes, boots or other types of footwear.

 Final decisions of what constitutes acceptable grooming/dress lies with the administration.
 The school administration reserves the right to send home any student not properly attired.
 Items confiscated by administration may be destroyed or held until collected by the parent or guardian.
 Items not collected by the last day of school will be discarded.
-Students will be requested to change clothing or may be assigned to the Academic Reassignment (ISS) Room.
+Students will be requested to change clothing or may be assigned to the Academic Reassignment (ISS) Roo